-RequisitePro makes a copy of the project and its documents and stores it in the archive directory before converting the project to a RequisitePro 4.0 project.
+RequisitePro makes a copy of the project and its documents and stores it in the archive directory before converting the project to RequisitePro version 2000.02.10.

 - If you started the conversion process from the command line, the Project Selection screen appears, prompting you for the location of the project to convert.
-In the Selected Project text box, specify a location for the project. - 6.
-Click Archive to continue.
+In the Selected Project text box, specify a location for the project. - Click Archive to continue.